 4. Earl M. Hardy Box Canyon Springs Nature Preserve

-Just west of Twin Falls is Earl M. Hardy Box Canyon Springs Nature Preserve, just one of the five units that make up Thousand Springs State Park.
+Just west of Twin Falls is Earl M. Hardy Box Canyon Springs Nature Preserve, just one of the six units that make up Thousand Springs State Park.
 Keep your eyes peeled for the turnout to the parking lot, as it’s a bit tucked away.
 After a mile-long hike from the road that will have you questioning your directions, you’ll come to an overlook of the nation’s 11th largest spring, where a pool of bright blue water shines in the midday sun.
 As if this site in front of you wasn’t impressive enough, follow the trail and hike down into the canyon to reach a 20-foot waterfall that is simply beautiful.
-Most times, you will be the only one here making it a great place to get away from the bustle of Twin Falls.
+Most times, you will be the only one here, making it a great place to get away from the bustle of Twin Falls.
 Make sure to read the welcome sign which contains loads of interesting information about this unique canyon, including what Box Canyon has in common with Mars.

 5. Auger Falls

 Auger Falls is worth the view alone, but the real draw of this area within the Snake River Canyon is its extensive trail system.
 Head to Trek Bicycle Twin Falls and grab a mountain bike to load in your car before descending the canyon.
 The trails range from beginner to intermediate in difficulty.
 It’s a great place to take the whole family, especially if you want to introduce your kids to mountain biking, but without the steep mountain terrain as the majority of the trails are just gentle rolls.
 You will see numerous waterfalls while experiencing some unique views of the Snake River and Auger Falls.

 6. Devil’s Punchbowl